3M22 Zircon: Development

-On October 7, 2020, the Russian Chief of General Staff, Valery Gerasimov, stated a Tsirkon was launched from Admiral Gorshkov in the White Sea and successfully hit a sea target in the Barents Sea 450 km away, reportedly reaching a speed of "more than Mach 8" and altitude of 28 km.

-On November 26, 2020, the Russian Defense Ministry announced the successful test of a missile launched from Admiral Gorshkov in the White Sea, hitting a naval target 450 km away in the Barents Sea.
+In early January 2020, Zircon was first test-launched from the frigate in the Barents Sea, and reportedly hit a ground target in the Northern Urals, exceeding the distance of 500 km.
+On October 7, 2020, the Russian Chief of General Staff, Valery Gerasimov, stated a Zircon was launched from Admiral Gorshkov in the White Sea and successfully hit a sea target in the Barents Sea 450 km away; according to Russian state media sources it reached a speed of "more than Mach 8" and altitude of 28 km.
+On November 26, 2020, the Russian Defense Ministry announced the successful test of a missile launched from Admiral Gorshkov in the White Sea, allegedly hitting a naval target 450 km away in the Barents Sea.

-On December 11, 2020, the Ministry of Defense of the Russian Federation announced the successful test of a missile launched from Admiral Gorshkov in the White Sea, hitting a ground target 350 km away in the Arkhangelsk Region.

-On July 19, 2021, the Russian Defense Ministry announced the successful test of a missile launched from Admiral Gorshkov in the White Sea, hitting a ground target 350 km away on the coast of the Barents Sea.
-The flight speed reached nearly Mach 7.

-The flight tests of the missile from a coastal mount and a surface ship carrier were reportedly completed as of late September 2021 with over 10 launches performed.

-On October 4, 2021, the Ministry of Defence of Russia announced the successful test of a missile launched from a nuclear submarine for the first time from a surfaced position.
+On October 4, 2021, the Ministry of Defence of Russia announced the successful first test of a missile launched from a nuclear submarine while surfaced.
 The Defense Ministry, which tested firing the Zircon missile from a warship in July, said that the nuclear submarine Severodvinsk fired the missile while deployed in the Barents Sea and had hit its chosen target.
 Low-quality video footage released by the ministry showed the missile shooting upwards from a submarine, its glare lighting up the night sky and illuminating the water's surface.
-A second submerged launch from a depth of 40 m was reported later the same day.The next day it was reported that the missile's trials from the submarine have been completed.